MicrosoftDocs/power-pages-docs/power-pages-docs/configure/configure-cdn.md

 - A maker accesses the site using the Preview button from studio.

-- Developer tools are opened and the disable cache is checked.
+- Developer tools are opened and disable cache is checked.

 - You select <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>R</kbd> (hard refresh).